mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-For example, if a stealth ship is detected, but it uses its superior thrust to travel from Short to Medium range, the sensop on the opposing ship must reobtain the ship’s sensory signature.
+For example, if a stealth ship is detected, but it uses its superior thrust to travel from Short to Medium range, the sensop on the opposing ship must reobtain the ship's sensory signature.

-During combat, the sensop may also obtain sensor locks (making the opposing ship easier to hit with weapons), engage in electronic warfare to jam enemy communications or break jams that have been imposed on one’s comms system.
+During combat, the sensop may also obtain sensor locks (making the opposing ship easier to hit with weapons), engage in electronic warfare to jam enemy communications or break jams that have been imposed on one's comms system.
 Electronic warfare can also be used to prematurely detonate or misdirect incoming missile salvos.
 The sensop sometimes faces hard choices when only one of the above activities can be